betzie04/AbgabeMasterarbeit/README.md

-# A Principle for the Equivalence of Language Encoders
+# On Homotopy of Similar Neural Networks using Non-linear Transformations

 Implementation code for the Master Thesis "On Homotopy of Similar Neural Networks using Non-linear Transformations"